big-code-analysis

 API docs

-If you prefer to use big-code-analysis as a crate, you can find the
+If you prefer to use big-code-analysis as a crate, the complete

 For task-oriented guides on embedding the crate — quick start,